Guzikowski/playwright.spikes/README.md

 ### Setup

-- Ensure all prerequisties are installed as outlined above.
+- Ensure all prerequisites are installed as outlined above.

 You will need to create a .env file at the root folder which will configure your local settings, this will _NOT_ be in source control.
 See [.env File Creation](docs/wiki/README.md)